-Making progress toward goals is largely dependent on funding.
-With more funding, more actions can be implemented, and more progress toward goals made.
+Making progress toward goals is largely dependent on funding and private landowner participation.
+With more funding and landowner cooperation, more actions can be implemented, and more progress toward goals made.
 This plan organizes actions into three funding levels, described in Table ES-1.